santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 | advanced.h 	| declarations for mod() and power()               	|
 | Makefile   	| recipes for building and compiling our program   	|

-Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices:

-* **Organize your program as a collection of multiple files, each file containing similar functions grouped together:**
-	* start by laying out a directory structure consisting of multiple empty files - at a bare minimum the files as shown above
-	* every source file (.c, .cpp or .C) should ideally be accompanied by a header file (.h)
-	* minimize the number of functions in a file, this makes it easy to maintain and read

 ## A note on header Files